-The word Elisabeth comes from the Hebrew word ‘Elisheba,’ meaning “my God has sworn,” or “my God is abundance.”
-In the OT, it was the name Aaron‘s wife (Ex.
-6:23).
+The word Elizabeth comes from the Hebrew word ‘Elisheba,’ meaning “my God has sworn,” or “my God is abundance.”
+In the Old Testament, it was the name of Aaron’s wife (Exodus 6:23).
 And in the New Testament, Elisabeth was the wife of Zachariah the priest (Luke 1:5).
 She was also a cousin of Mary, the mother of Jesus.
 According to Luke 1:6, Zacharias and Elisabeth were a godly couple that strictly observed the ritual law.
 They worshiped God “in spirit and in truth” (John 4:24).

 Zacharias doubted the word of the angel for his wife was aged, so Gabriel told him that he would be unable to speak until the prophecy came to pass (Luke 1:19–20, 26–27).
 When the Lord’s words came to pass and Elizabeth got pregnant, she praised the Lord saying, “The Lord has done this for me… In these days he has shown his favor and taken away my disgrace among the people” (Luke 1:25).